 - Click on Rename and input whatever name you want, and press Enter.

-- The Explorer will automatically rename your files and attach a number along with them, signifying the order in which you have selected them.
+- The Explorer will automatically rename your files and attach a number along with them, signifying the order you have selected them.

 4] Show Control Panel and Recycle Bin in the Sidebar